Wauwatosa West Students Working at Mayfair Mall Experience Shooting

 “SWAT made us come out with our hands up, and we could hear them in the store next to us before they came to evacuate us out,” Linehan said.

-Like other student employees working at Mayfair, Linehan and Bree said they did not receive any official job training for what to do in this situation.
+Like other student employees working at Mayfair, Lin and Bree said they did not receive any official job training for what to do in this situation.
 Instead, Bree acted based on her own training.

 “Due to how common shootings happen, and how immune I have grown to shooter drills in my high school and breaking news reports of shooters on my TV, I have over the years adapted my own ‘training’ for an event like this,” Bree said.
 “It’s sad that I knew exactly what to do because I had to think about it that much and understand that it very well could happen to me, to which it did.”